rarcos/butterfly/README.md

 It depends!
 As long as there's new code from the official source that brings new or additional functionality I plan to continue this.
 My initial intention was just to get this up and running so I can play the game, but eventually I found it to be enjoyable and it's also good/additional learning on my part.
 Plus I get to meet new people along the way, and no less than the original author of butterfly himself!

+### Contributing

+I am but only one of the many who have forked the official source code of butterfly.
+For all we know, there could even be other "unofficial" builds like mins but just unpublished.

+If you want to contribute to the development of butterfly, I recommend contributing to the official source code: https://github.com/skogaby/butterfly This will help make butterfly a better tool for everyone!

 ### Credits
 * **skogaby**: original author of butterfly
 * Various other devs for tips/pointers

+### License

+Please visit [this link](https://github.com/topet2k12001/butterfly/blob/master/LICENSE) to see the license used for butterfly.